ail-project/ail-feeder-discord/README.md

-                        maximum number of message to fetch --replies             follow the messages of a thread --maxsize MAXSIZE     the maximum size of a url in bytes --scantime SCANTIME   the amount of time the application should keep listening for new messages in seconds
+                        maximum number of message to fetch --replies             follow the messages of a thread --maxsize MAXSIZE     the maximum size of a url in bytes --scantime SCANTIME   the amount of time the application should keep listening for new messages in seconds (turned off by default)
 ```